-People4People is a self-advocacy group for people with different abilities in Guelph and Wellington County.
-We're here to listen, advocate and make change happen so that our communities an inclusive place to live, work, and play.
+People4People is a self-advocacy group for adults with developmental disabilities in Guelph and Wellington County.
+We are here to listen, advocate and make change happen so that our communities are inclusive places to live, work and play.

 People4People's Mission